mkuthan/mkuthan.github.io/_posts/2014-05-27-the-twelve-factor-app-part2.md

 It isn't full fledged REPL like this one from Scala but still usable.
 Oh, I forgot to mention about H2 web servlet, also embedded into most of my application.

-Sometimes it is much easier to expose some admin functionality as JMX beans.
+Sometimes it's much easier to expose some admin functionality as JMX beans.
 You can use Jolokia as REST JMX connector and easily prepare admin console using a few line of HTML and JavaScript.